aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Introduction

 This example includes and describes all the AVD files used to build an L2LS Campus Fabric by building upon the previous [L2LS Fabric](../../examples/l2ls-fabric/README.md) example.
 The spines will provide routing between the SVIs.
-The leaf switches support 802.1x Nwetwork Access Control (NAC) and port ranges.
+The leaf switches support 802.1x Network Access Control (NAC) and port ranges.

 ## Installation & Requirements